 The Department of Biology & Chemistry gives students the opportunity to study biology and chemistry in a friendly, engaging environment.
-The department offers two degree programs, a Bachelor of Science in Forensic Biology (BSFB), which prepares students for careers in forensics, and a Bachelor of Science in Wildlife Science.
+The department offers a Bachelor of Science in Forensic Biology (BSFB), which prepares students for careers in forensics.

 "This summer I decided to branch out into Marine Biology, as I have always had an interest in this field and have experience as a scuba diver.
 I knew that I would love to have an experience that was truly international, as I hope to someday work abroad.
 For these reasons, I chose to intern with Archipelagos Institute of Marine Conservation, located int he idlsnads of Samos and Lipsi, Greece.
 This incredible location opened my eyes to the diversity of options completing field work and has helped me to narrow down my career path"